-8.1 A report will be presented to the Revenues and Benefits Joint Committee on 27 February 2018, analysing the outcome of the work undertaken above, along with a timetable of work for 2018/19 which is likely to include : -

-- a) At this stage, Officers do feel that in order for this project to be successful and to effectively reduce outstanding overpayment levels, the resource requirement would need to be increased to at least 1 FTE.
-The role would be obtained from the current Benefits establishment and would lead and actively monitor outstanding balances, ensuring the correct rate of recovery is applied, making and reviewing arrangements, ensuring write off's are actioned quickly, ensuring overpayments are sent to debtor quickly and efficiently. - b) Ensure ongoing reviews of outstanding and new overpayments are undertaken every 2 months to maximise the available recovery rate and ensure proactive recovery is being undertaken.
+- 8.1 A report will be brought back to this committee on 27 February 2018, analysing the outcome of the work undertaken above, along with a timetable of work for 2018/19 which is likely to include: - a) At this stage, Officers do feel that in order for this project to be successful and to effectively reduce outstanding overpayment levels, the resource requirement in this area would need to be increased to at least 1 FTE.
+The role would be obtained from the current Benefits establishment and would lead and actively monitor both City of Lincoln and North Kesteven outstanding balances, ensuring the correct rate of recovery is applied, making and reviewing arrangements, ensuring write off's are actioned quickly, ensuring overpayments are sent to debtor quickly and efficiently. - b) Ensure ongoing reviews of outstanding and new overpayments are undertaken every 2 months to maximise the available recovery rate and ensure proactive recovery is being undertaken.
 This will be particularly important for overpayments created by Right Benefit Initiative (RBI) - whilst processing RBI ensures a reduction in fraud and error within the system, there is a significant impact to the number of overpayments raised and the required recovery of these.
-Since July 2017, a total of 355 overpayments have been created for City of Lincoln.
-This has resulted in an increase of overpayment levels of £140,122.
+Since July 2017, a total of 355 overpayments have been created for City of Lincoln and 423 for North Kesteven.
+This has resulted in an increase of overpayment levels of £140,122 and £97,348 respectively.
 It is important that both Council's continue with the RBI work - the information is provided directly from HMRC and allows for Housing Benefit claims to be updated automatically without the need to contact the customer and wait for them to provide the information.
-Although the overpayments created are significant, in undertaking this work, once changes have been made, the customers claim is accurate - c) Officers will undertake a review of all overpayments with an outstanding value above £1,000.
+Although the overpayments created are significant, in undertaking this work, once changes have been made, the customers claim is accurate

+- c) A review of large overpayments / older debt where weekly deductions are minimal for example, North Kesteven have a case where the overpayment is £14,249 and is being recovered at £6.50 per week.
+Whilst this is effective recovery in that money is being recovered, it would take 2,192 weeks, or 42 years to recover in full.
+Officers will undertake a review of all overpayments with an outstanding value above £1,000.
 This will then be put into a table to show the value of the overpayment, weekly recovery rate and the balance by 2020 (undertaken for working and pension age).
 In doing this, the information will be used for future decision making with regards to potential write offs of 'uncollectable' overpayments. - d) A separate action plan will be devised for overpayments at sundry debt stage.